mecid/mecid.github.io/_posts/2025-04-15-introducing-swift-testing-scoping.md

 }
 ```

-Assume that you have a bunch of test cases depending on the same ModelContainer, or predefined data.
+Assume that you have a bunch of test cases depending on the same *ModelContainer*, or predefined data.
 It means you have to write initialization code again and again for every test case.
 Fortunately, the Swift Testing framework solves it for us by introducing test scoping functionality.
 Test scoping works in pair with testing traits.
 Let me revise your memory with the example of testing traits.

 ```swift
 @Test(